The Bachelor (American TV series): Lawsuits

 In December 2011, a producer of The Bachelor sued Steve Carbone, the proprietor of the website RealitySteve.com, for leaking unreleased information about the show, claiming Carbone encouraged contestants of both The Bachelor and The Bachelorette to break their confidentiality agreements.
 Carbone has denied that the source of the leaks are current contestants.
 Despite the first two lawsuits in 2012 being settled out of court, a further lawsuit was presented against Carbone in 2017.

 Criticism

 The franchise has long been criticized for its lack of ethnic and cultural diversity, eventually prompting petitions and threats of boycott from the franchise's only black lead at the time, Rachel Lindsay.

 In June 2020, the show cast Matt James as its first black male lead for season 25.
-James was initially cast for Clare Crawley's season of Bachelorette, which was delayed due to COVID−19.
+James was initially cast for Clare Crawley's season of Bachelorette, which was delayed due to COVID-19.
 In June 2021, it was announced that long-time host Chris Harrison was stepping down permanently after widespread criticism of comments he had made which excused the past behavior of a cast member who had been accused of racism, saying he was not the "woke police".
 Harrison acknowledged, "By excusing historical racism, I defended it."

 The show has been criticized for stigmatizing virginity, thus reflecting the patriarchal masculinity stereotypes.
-(The target of anti-virginity stigma, Colton Underwood, came out as gay in 2021.)